 Whether it’s anger, guilt or depression you’re feeling after a bereavement, it may be a good idea to explore grief counselling to help you work through difficult emotions.

-We suggest taking a look at the different types of bereavement therapy available, and then using our free therapist matching service to find the right style of counselling for your needs.
+We suggest taking a look at the different types of bereavement therapy available, and checking out our group therapy programme.

 As well as getting professional advice, it’s helpful to have a support network you can talk to.